ivre/ivre/web/static/doc/_sources/install/fast-install-and-first-run.rst.txt

    $ yes | ivre scancli --init
    $ yes | ivre view --init
    $ yes | ivre flowcli --init
-   $ yes | sudo ivre runscansagentdb --init
    $ sudo ivre ipdata --download
    $ sudo ivre getwebdata

 Run a first scan
 ----------------

-Against 1k (routable) IP addresses, with a single nmap process:
+Run an Nmap scan with the options of your choice; for example, against a small list of routable IP addresses:

 ::

-   $ sudo ivre runscans --routable --limit 1000

-Go have some coffees and/or beers (remember that according to the traveler's theorem, for any time of the day, there exists a time zone in which it is OK to drink).
+   $ sudo nmap -sS -Pn -p- --open --traceroute -oX scan.xml \
+   >          -iL targets.txt

-When the command has terminated, import the results and create a view:
+When the scan has terminated, import the results and create a view:

 ::

-   $ ivre scan2db -c ROUTABLE,ROUTABLE-CAMPAIGN-001 -s MySource -r \
+   $ ivre scan2db -c ROUTABLE,ROUTABLE-CAMPAIGN-001 -s MySource scan.xml
-   >              scans/ROUTABLE/up
    $ ivre db2view nmap

 The ``-c`` argument adds categories to the scan results.
 Categories are